FrancoisCapon/LoginToASqlite3DatabaseWithoutCredentialsWithAdminer/README.md

 ## :us: Adminer plugin to login to a SQLite3 database without credentials
-This plugin for the Web application [AdminerEvo](https://docs.adminerevo.org/)) allows you to "connect to a database server [SQLite3](https://www.sqlite.org/index.html)" without the need to provide credentials **(no username and no password)**.
+This plugin for the Web application [Adminer](https://www.adminer.org/en/) allows you to "connect to a database server [SQLite3](https://www.sqlite.org/index.html)" without the need to provide credentials **(no username and no password)**.
 > :warning: This plugin should not be used in a production environment:
 > * it gives access to all the SQLite3 databases accessible by the PHP script instance
 > * it allows you to create a SQLite3 database anywhere in the file system tree that can be accessed by the PHP script instance

-:medal_sports: This plugin is now in the official list of [User Contributed Plugins for Adminer](https://docs.adminerevo.org/#user-contributed-plugins).

 ## :construction_worker: Install or :new: :gear: Compile or :robot: Use
 ### :construction_worker: Install the plugin
-The plugin is used like any other [Adminer plugins](https://docs.adminerevo.org/#to-use-a-plugin), that is to say that it requires the following files:
+The plugin is used like any other [Adminer plugins](https://www.adminer.org/en/plugins/), that is to say that it requires the following files:

 Folder | Script | Description
 :--|:--|:--